 441' 6" x 56' 11" x 27' 7"

 2 x 40mm guns

 6 x 20mm guns

-Laid down March 10, 1943 as liberty ship SS Benjamin N. Cardozo (MCE hull 739).
+Built by by California Shipbuilding Corporation, Wilmington, California.
+Laid down March 10, 1943 as EC2 class Liberty Ship that was initially named SS Benjamin N. Cardozo (MCE hull 739).
 Launched April 5, 1943.
-Transferred to the U. S. Navy (USN) on April 19, 1943 and renamed USS Serpens (AK-97).
+Transferred to the U. S. Navy (USN) on April 19, 1943 and renamed USS Serpens (AK-97) aft the star constellation Serpens.
 Commissioned May 28, 1943 at San Diego.
 Assigned to Captain Magnus J. Johnson, USCGR and manned by crew from the U. S. Coast Guard (USCG).